 For most of us, there’s nothing more precious than our homes and those who live in them, so it makes sense that so many people are currently investing in new technology that helps keep them safe.
-A security camera is perfect for this as it not only gives us peace of mind, but can also act as a deterrent to criminals.
+The best security cameras are perfect for this as they give us peace of mind and act as a deterrent to criminals.

 While security cameras of old are associated with blurry, grainy footage, the best modern cameras are the complete opposite - offering crystal clear 1080p video quality, wi-fi connectivity, night vision and many more features aside.

 So how to choose which security camera to add to your home set-up?
-Depending on your priorities you may want a camera that is weatherproof and so can be placed outside, or it may be that motion detection is more important to you.
+Depending on your priorities, you may want a weatherproof camera and so can be placed outside, or it may be that motion detection is more important to you.
 Whatever you’re looking for, we’ve tried to make life easier by reviewing seven of the best examples below.

 And if you’re a true home security nut, then take a look at our ranking of the best home security systems and get to work kitting out your entire home.